linode/cli/README.md

 ## Installation

-Linode CLI is currently packaged for Debian and Ubuntu.
-Final versions of linode-cli will be packaged up and very easy to install for major distributions.
+Linode CLI is currently packaged for Debian, Ubuntu, and through Homebrew on Mac OS X. Final versions of linode-cli will be packaged up and very easy to install for major distributions.

 ### Debian/Ubuntu